How to understand Roo Analytics

 • Avg. transaction value: $200

-Both values can be edited manually to reflect your practice’s actual data.
+Both Appointments per shift and Average Transaction Value can be edited manually to reflect your practice’s actual data.

 The calculation for ROI is (Est. Appointments * Avg.
 Transaction Value) / Last 90 Day Spend.

-The result is displayed as a multiple, such as 2.50x.’
+The result is displayed as a multiple, such as 2.45xWhich means each shift generates two and a half times the amount you spend.

 Disruptions